-A meat loaf whose memory will last us until the next time I make meat loaf.
-And this ricotta meat loaf with tomato butter sauce is exactly the meat loaf to do that.
+A meat loaf whose memory will last us until the next time I make meatloaf.
+And my friends, this cheese-packed ricotta meatloaf with tomato sauce is exactly the meat loaf to do that.

-I can’t remember where I first tasted this meatloaf, but when I started looking around for ways to incorporate ricotta cheese into meatloaf they all seemed to be based on one created by the amazing Lidia Bastianich.
+I can’t remember where I first came this meatloaf, but when I started looking around for ways to incorporate cheese into meatloaf they all seemed to be based on one created by the amazing Lidia Bastianich.

 In a nutshell, it’s the same meatloaf we all know and love, but there’s a good amount of ricotta swirled into the meat mixture…and you KNOW I am always looking for any excuse to make my own ricotta cheese.